 How caffeine is stripped from coffee—and what that means for your health

-In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine.
+In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf coffee by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine from the coffee beans.

 A few years later, Roselius patented the first commercially successful means of decaffeinating coffee.
 But instead of just salt water, his method also used a more potent chemical solvent called benzene to finish the job.